-The Electrical and Computer Engineering (ECE) faculty at SDSU are actively involved in research projects with graduate students.
+The Department of Electrical and Computer Engineering (ECE) faculty at SDSU are actively involved in research projects with graduate students.
 We offer a Joint Doctoral Program (JDP) in collaboration with the University of California, San Diego (UCSD).
-The program involves graduate level courses both at SDSU and UCSD, and research projects under the supervision of Electrical and Computer Engineering (ECE) advisor at SDSU, co-advised by the participating ECE faculty at UCSD.
+The program involves graduate level courses both at SDSU and UCSD, and research projects under the supervision of the Department of Electrical and Computer Engineering (ECE) advisor at SDSU, co-advised by the participating ECE faculty at UCSD.
 The Ph.D. degree is awarded jointly by the two cooperating institutions.
 Some faculty members are also involved in the Joint Doctoral Program of the Computational Science Research Center (CSRC).
-The graduates from this program recieve Ph.D. in Computational Science.
+The graduates from this program recieve a Ph.D. in Computational Science.
 This program is joint with Clairmont Graduate University.

 The research areas of interest to ECE faculty include Digital Signal and Image Processing, Multimedia, Computer Networks, Communication Systems, RF and Antennas, Computer Engineering, Digital System Design, VLSI Design, Electro-Optic System Design and Instrumentation, Control Systems, and Biomedical/ Rehabilitation Engineering.

 Financial support is available to selected students.
 The applicants are encouraged to contact the ECE faculty members in their desired areas of specialization before applying.

 Faculty Involved in the Program

 Professor Amir Alimohammad: Brain-computer interfacing, computational neuroscience, VLSI signal processing, and reconfigurable computing.
 For more information please visit Professor Alimohammad's website.